 The SVO Mustang was a Mustang built by Ford's Special Vehicle Operations Department and was in production from 1984-1986.
-The SVO sported a turbo 4 cylinder motor with unique body panels, 5 lug axles and hubs, unique SVO interior, and many other small differences from the production Mustangs of it's time.
-The SVO was built from a performance Fox that was built for the Quaker State Oil Longest Day Of Nelson race but quickly made it into production for a short time.
+This sported a turbo 4 cylinder motor with unique body panels, 5 lug axles and hubs, unique SVO interior, and many other small differences from the production Mustangs of it's time.
+The SVO was built from a performance Fox built for the Quaker State Oil Longest Day Of Nelson race.
+Eventually, it quickly made it into production for a short time.
 Learn more about the full History Of The SVO.